nicolasandradevillamil/NLU-Homework/README.md

 **Complete [train_baseline_newtokens.py](train_baseline_newtokens.py) with the GPT-2 tokenizer.
 What is the new vocabulary size?
 (0.25 points)**

-**Additionally, run 3 experiments with this new tokenizer.
-Include in your report the final perplexities and at least 1 qualitative result.(0.25 points)**
+**Additionally, run 3 experiments with this new tokenizer using the 3 best model parameters you found in the grid search.
+Include in your report the final perplexities and at least 1 qualitative result.
+Analyze whether using the GPT-2 tokenizer improved the results or not.
+(0.25 points)**

 ## Part 4: GPT-2 (0.5 points)